Implement literature circles in your classroom with the help of this free set of resources.

 Guidelines Anchor Chart Includes guidelines for your class to follow when meeting with their groups.
 It is important for this anchor chart to be a part of classroom discussion so that students understand the expectations.
 Even better, use the blank one we have provided and work with your students to create your own class set of guidelines.

 Literature Circle Jobs Cards These four cards give the name of each position and describe what is expected.
-It is important for the teacher to model each job before children are expected to perform each task.
+It is important for the teacher to model each job before children perform each task on their own.

 Discussion Cards These can be used by the discussion director or in other ways as needed.
 Includes 12 questions designed to get students thinking about their reading.